johnalison/obsidian-notes/Journal/April 2025/30 April 2025 Wednesday.md

 Mail to Ornella

-# Wenjie Huang Committe Meeting
+# Wenjie Huang Committee Meeting
 - Track-less vertex reconstruction.
 - Why trackless ?
 - What are the inputs?